Hu Lie: Service under Western Jin

 Sima Zhao died in September 265, about a year and a half after Zhong Hui's failed mutiny; his son Sima Yan took his place as regent of Cao Wei.
 A few months later, in February 266, Sima Yan forced Cao Huan to abdicate and founded the Jin dynasty; Hu Lie continued to serve the Jin court.

 In November or December 268, Sun Hao decided to wage war against Jin, so he ordered Wan Yu and Shi Ji to lead the Wu forces in Jing Province to attack the Jin dynasty.
 Wan Yu led troops to attack Xiangyang Commandery (襄陽郡; present-day Xiangyang, Hubei), but was defeated and driven back by Hu Lie.

 In 268, parts of northern China were hit by floods and droughts, and the minister Fu Xuan feared that the tribes in the northwest, particularly the Xianbei, would rebel.
-The following year, Fu proposed that Hu Lie, by then the Inspector of Qin province, be tasked in quelling a future revolt due to his reputation in the west.
+The following year, Fu proposed that Hu Lie, by then the Inspector of Qin province, (Note: Per the annals of Emperor Wu in Book of Jin, Qin province was created in March or April 269 (2nd month of the 5th year of the Tai'shi era; the month corresponds to 20 Mar to 18 Apr 269 in the Julian calendar).
+Thus, Hu was likely the province's first Inspector.
+The Zizhi Tongjian explicitly indicated that Hu was Qin province's first Inspector.) be tasked in quelling a future revolt due to his reputation in the west.
 However, Fu was still concerned that even if Hu Lie defeated the rebels, they could easily escape to the commanderies of Anding or Wuwei (武威郡; in present-day Jingyuan County, Gansu), so he also suggested setting up a new commandery around Gaopingchuan (高平川; in present-day Guyuan, Ningxia), where settlers will be recruited and supplemented with corvée exemptions.
 The commandery, along with Anding and Wuwei, would be transferred to Qin under Hu Lie.
 Fu Xuan also suggested opening a new northbound passage to encourage migration and gradually strengthen their hold on the border.